 Hybrid Experience

-Our principles
+Our Principles

 Togetherness

 We want both the in-person and remote attendees to be aware of each other, instead of clustering into silos.
 We want every participant to see not just the presenter, but also other attendees.
-We will create dedicated channels for different conference events so that all participants can interact on a uniform platform.
+Furthermore, we will create dedicated channels for different conference events so that all participants can interact on a uniform platform.

 Persistence

 We encourage online discussions about the conference events.
-Even after a paper, panel or talk has ended, those who are tuning in later or those who want to continue an interesting thread, can keep discussing it asynchronously.
+Even after a paper, conversation, or talk has ended, those who are tuning in later or those who want to continue an interesting thread, can keep discussing it asynchronously.

 Balance